Markismus/Hearing-Aid-Software-Downloaders/README.md

 This repository contains scripts which can download hearing aid programming software (such as Phonak Target) directly from the software's servers, avoiding the need to distribute copyrighted files

 ## How to use it
-To use it, first make sure Python is installed, then download or clone the repository (you can use a terminal to run the commands shown):
+To use it, first make sure Python is installed, then download or clone the repository:
+(NOTE: Use the terminal/cmd/bash to run these commands, not Python)
 ~~~bash
 git clone https://github.com/Bluebotlabz/Hearing-Aid-Software-Downloaders.git
 cd Hearing-Aid-Software-Downloaders